keymon/springerpe.github.io/_posts/2014-05-21-the-other-side-of-a-technical-assessement.md

 share: true
 ---

-Have you ever though that your technical assessment can help you to attract the right people?
+Have you ever consider that your technical assessment can help you to attract the right people?

 Early last year I took a more active role in the recruiting process for a Systems Engineer - [sadly aka DevOps Engineer](http://www.infoq.com/news/2014/03/devops) - for the development team I was member of in [Springer](http://joinit.springer.com/).
 Specifically I was involved in the technical process, reviewing CV's and being part of the face to face technical interviews.